pytorch/ao/torchao/dtypes/floatx/README.md

 This is a FP16 x Floatx mixed matmul kernel optimized for io bound workloads per [FP6-LLM](https://arxiv.org/abs/2401.14112).
 The actual CUDA kernel is located under [csrc/cuda/fp6_llm/](../../csrc/cuda/fp6_llm/).
 This module provides helper functions to quantize FP32/FP16/BF16 weights to Floatx and integration with torchao API.

+This kernel was originally designed for FP16, but was extended to work for BF16 by @tobiasvanderwerff.

 ## Usage

 ```python